fanglingsu/vimb/keybindings.md

 ### normal mode

  :
-: Start command mode and print `:' to the input box.
+: Start command mode and print `:` to the input box.

 /
-: Start command mode and print `/' to inputbox to start searching forward.
+: Start command mode and print `/` to inputbox to start searching forward.

 ?
-: Start command mode and print `?' to inputbox to start searching backward.
+: Start command mode and print `?` to inputbox to start searching backward.

 o
-: Start command mode and print `:open ' to input box.
+: Start command mode and print `:open ` to input box.

 O
-: Start command mode and print `:open CURRENT_URI' to input box.
+: Start command mode and print `:open CURRENT_URI` to input box.

 t
-: Start command mode and print `:tabopen ' to input box.
+: Start command mode and print `:tabopen ` to input box.

 T
-: Start command mode and print `:tabopen CURRENT_URI' to input box.
+: Start command mode and print `:tabopen CURRENT_URI` to input box.

 ---